Boosey & Hawkes

 David Childs, euphonium / BBC Concert Orchestra / Owain Arwel Hughes

 “Finding major composers willing to write for the instrument is the challenge,” said David Childs in an interview at the time of the premiere.
 “Karl’s work is very listenable, very virtuosic, typical of his style.
 I’m sure it will appeal to a broad musical population, which is the audience I’m trying to reach.”
-The Concerto was commissioned by Euphonium Foundation
+The Concerto was commissioned by Euphonium Foundation, an organisation set up by David Childs devoted to developing an understanding of the euphonium.

 In bringing the instrument before a wider audience, few composers are more qualified to reach out to music lovers than Swansea-born Karl Jenkins.
 His music has attracted the kind of attention more often reserved for figures in the pop music business.
 His album Adiemus - Songs of Sanctuary was used for the 1996 Five Nations Rugby and sold more than a million copies worldwide, reaching the “Top 40”.
 More recently, works such as The Armed Man: A Mass for Peace and the Requiem have spoken to both choral societies and their audiences in a way that is unique in contemporary music.